Ulmus 'Amsterdam'

-Ulmus 'Amsterdam' is a Dutch cultivar raised at the Huis Groeneveld in Baarn from a crossing of the early cultivar 'Bea Schwarz' with another French U. minor by Hanneke Went in 1942 and introduced by Albert Hoekstra, former director of Amsterdam's horticulture department.
+Ulmus 'Amsterdam' is a Dutch cultivar raised at the Huis Groeneveld in Baarn from a crossing by Hanneke Went in 1942 of the early cultivar Ulmus minor 'Bea Schwarz' with another French U. minor, and introduced by Albert Hoekstra, former director of Amsterdam's horticulture department.
+In the Netherlands it is classified as Ulmus minor 'Amsterdam'.

 Description

 'Amsterdam' is very slender growing in its youth, with rather small, light green leaves.
 Eventually it becomes a medium-sized tree with a narrow ovate crown.
 The leaves turn a rich yellow in autumn and remain attached to the tree for a period much longer than is normal for the genus.
 The tree is also distinguished by its trunk, which widens conspicuously at the base.